alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 The Office of the Valuer General supplies Council with a Mixed Development Apportionment Factor (MDAF), for land subject to mixed development rating.
 The MDAF is determined by calculating the proportion that the value of the business part bears to the value of the land as a whole.
 The result is expressed as a percentage.
 Rates and charges are apportioned according to the MDAF.
 If, for example, a parcel of mixed development land has an MDAF of 60%, rates and charges would be apportioned as Business 60% and Residential 40%.

-Any additional information regarding Mixed Development rating can be obtained by contacting Council's Rates Section on 9806 5441.
+Any additional information regarding Mixed Development rating can be obtained by contacting Council on 9806 5050.

 Non-rateable claims (s 555, 556 & 574 LGA 1993)